DragonDePlatino/Kart-Builder/docs/EDITING.md

 ### Fallbacks

 If a layer is missing for a graphic, Kart Builder will try to find a fallback layer to render instead.
-For example, if you were missing frame `DRLN` for layer group `head`, then Kart Builder will try to resolve `DRLN > FSGR > SLGR > STGR > STIN` in that order.
+For example, if you were missing layer `DRLN` for layer group `head`, then Kart Builder will try to resolve `DRLN > FSGR > SLGR > STGR > STIN` in that order.
 See [Graphics](GRAPHICS.md) for a full list of these fallbacks.

 If Kart Builder cannot find any fallbacks in the chain, it will skip outputting that layer group.
-This is common for the `XTRA`, `DEAD`, `SIGN` and `SIGN` layers.
+This is common for the `XTRA`, `DEAD`, `SIGN` and `SSIG` layers.
 In the example template, these are only rendered in the `body` layer group and the rest of the layer groups are transparent.
 It is suggested you only define these in the `body` layer group.

 ## Tips